5monkeys/cobertura-action/README.md

 * [Maven](https://www.mojohaus.org/cobertura-maven-plugin/)
 * [simplecov](https://github.com/colszowka/simplecov/blob/master/doc/alternate-formatters.md#simplecov-cobertura)

-Note that this action can only run on pull requests being opened from the same repository.
-This action will not currently work for pull requests from forks -- like is common in open source projects -- because the token for forked pull request workflows does not have write permissions.
+This action will not currently work when triggered by pull requests from forks, like is common in open source projects.
+This is because the token for forked pull request workflows does not have write permissions on the target repository.
 Hopefully GitHub will have a solution for this in the future.
+In the meantime one can use utilize multiple workflows and artifacts to circumvent this.
+See the workflows in this project for an implementation example and this blog post https://securitylab.github.com/research/github-actions-preventing-pwn-requests.

 ## How it looks like